Nuremberg Charterhouse

 Are there restrooms and cafes?

-Facilities may vary, so it is advisable to check the official website for information on amenities available during your visit.
+Facilities such as restrooms may be available on-site.
+However, it is advisable to check the official website for more details regarding amenities.

 What should I wear?